groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/stl-to-odp.md

         - icon: "far fa-file-STL"
           title: " About STL File Format"
           content: |
-            STL, abbreviation for stereolithrography, is an interchangeable file format that represents 3-dimensional surface geometry.
-The file format finds its usage in several fields such as rapid prototyping, 3D printing and computer-aided manufacturing.
+            STL, an abbreviation for stereolithography, is an interchangeable file format that represents 3-dimensional surface geometry.
+The file format finds its usage in several fields such as rapid prototyping, 3D printing, and computer-aided manufacturing.
 It represents a surface as a series of small triangles, known as facets, where each facet is described by a perpendicular direction and three points representing the vertices of the triangle.
-Resultant data is used by applications to determine the cross section of the 3D shape to be built by the fabber.
-There is no information available in the STL file format for representation of colour, texture or other common CAD model attributes.

           link: "https://docs.fileformat.com/cad/stl/"

     format:
         # format loop
-        - icon: "far fa-file-ODP"
+        - icon: "far fa-file-powerpoint"
           title: " About ODP File Format"
           content: |
-            Files with ODP extension represent presentation file format used by OpenOffice.org in the OASISOpen standard.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.
-ODP files can be opened by applications that conform to the OpenDocument format (such as OpenOffice or StarOffice).
+            Files with ODP extension represents the presentation file format used by OpenOffice.org in the OASIS OpenDocument standard.
+A presentation file is a collection of slides where each slide can comprise text, images, formatting, animations, and other media.
+These slides are presented to an audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/odp/"